sonatype/sonatype-react-shared-components/.github/CONTRIBUTING.md

 ## Are you new and looking to dive in?

 FANTASTIC!
-Reach out to one of our experts and we can help guide you toward the right direction.
+Reach out to one of our experts and we can help.

 * For non-Sonatypers, come hang out with us at our [gitter channel](https://gitter.im/sonatype/nexus-developers).
 * For Sonatypers, hit us up on our Slack channel #react-components.